 Health Joint Research Projects 2011

 Health impact report

-This report outlines the key technical achievements and early impacts of the first group of projects completed under the EMRP Health theme.
-The report explores the new measurement capabilities developed as a result of the collaborations within the Health projects.
+This report outlines the key technical achievements and early impacts of the group of projects completed under the EMRP Health theme.
+The report details the new measurement capabilities developed as a result of the collaborations within the Health projects.